-1Which of the following categories of SQL commands is used to define the structure of the database, including creating, altering, and deleting tables?
+1Which of the following categories of SQL commands is used to define the database schema and structure?

 A.DML (Data Manipulation Language)